Pricing Structure: Fixed Costs vs. Potential Changes During Construction

 Change Orders: The Primary Cost Variable

+Change orders account for 7–15% of total project costs industry-wide.
+Research shows that design changes contribute to 56.5% of cost overruns, making them the largest single factor in budget increases.
 Change orders occur when you upgrade materials or finishes, modify the design mid-construction, or add features not in the original scope.
-We manage these through a transparent process with detailed cost estimates and timeline impacts.
-Every change requires written documentation and your approval.
-Understanding how to balance your home budget with desired features helps minimize unexpected changes.
+We manage these through a transparent process with detailed cost estimates and documented timeline impacts — every change requires written documentation and your approval.
+Understanding how to balance your home budget with desired features helps minimize unexpected changes, and our custom home build calculator lets you model the impact of upgrades before committing.

 Unforeseen Site Conditions

-Even with thorough pre-construction planning, unexpected conditions can emerge during excavation—poor soil quality, underground obstacles, rock formations, or high water tables.
+Even with thorough pre-construction planning, unexpected conditions can emerge during excavation — poor soil quality, underground obstacles, rock formations, or high water tables.
 We conduct comprehensive site assessments before quoting, but some conditions only become apparent during construction.
 When these arise, we immediately communicate the issue, provide cost estimates for remediation, and seek your approval before proceeding.

 Material Price Volatility

 Material costs for steel, concrete, and lumber remain elevated or are rising due to tariffs and supply volatility in 2026.
 Long-duration projects may encounter tariff impacts, supply chain disruptions, or seasonal fluctuations.
+To mitigate these risks, we lock in pricing with suppliers when possible, maintain contingency allowances, and offer alternative material options when prices spike.
+Learn more about how material choices influence custom home costs to understand where flexibility can save the most.

 Regulatory Updates

-New 2025 energy codes and green building standards have added $10,000-$30,000 to typical home builds.
+New 2025 energy codes and green building standards have added $10,000–$30,000 to typical home builds.
 While we stay current with regulations and factor anticipated changes into planning, unexpected regulatory updates may necessitate modifications.
+Our team monitors code changes throughout the build to flag any impacts as early as possible.

 Protecting Your Budget: Our Cost Management Strategy

-Understanding that 85% of construction projects experience cost overruns industry-wide, with an average overrun of 28%, we’ve implemented specific protective strategies.
+Understanding that 85% of construction projects experience cost overruns industry-wide — with an average overrun of 28% — we've implemented specific protective strategies.

 Comprehensive Contingency Planning